 In 2013, former U.S. Representative Gabby Giffords, who had been shot and seriously wounded in 2011, and her husband Mark Kelly started Americans for Responsible Solutions to promote more aggressive gun-control laws.
 Americans for Responsible Solutions PAC served as the openly political affiliate of Americans for Responsible Solutions with Americans for Responsible Solutions Foundation serving as a tax-deductible 501(c)(3) entity for non-electoral advocacy.

-In 2017, the Americans for Responsible Solutions Foundation was renamed Giffords, and the Americans for Responsible Solutions PAC became Giffords PAC.
+In 2017, the Americans for Responsible Solutions was renamed Giffords, and the Americans for Responsible Solutions PAC became Giffords PAC.
 Giffords PAC is classified as a “Carey Committee,” a hybrid of a traditional PAC and a Super PAC which is allowed both to make Federal Election Campaign Act-limited contributions to candidates and Citizens United-authorized unlimited independent expenditures on advocacy on behalf of candidates.